Swiss State Secretariate for Economic Affairs

-«This project will be an integral part of the Swiss Cooperation Strategy Ukraine 2015-2018, which includes economic sustainability as a focus area.
-Agriculture and agricultural exports are important pillars of the Ukrainian economy.
+Agriculture and agricultural exports are important pillars of the Ukrainian economy, however the lack of compliance with EU and international food safety standards is a major obstacle towards the export ambition of the country towards the EU.
 Hence, investing in reinforcement of food safety in the dairy value chain matches the strategic aim to strengthen economic sustainability of small and medium-sized enterprises by improving the business climate, export diversification and integration in international trade.
-The goal of the project is the establishment of a modern food safety control system in the dairy value chain in Ukraine.
-It can be achieved through close cooperation between government agencies, private sector and non-governmental organizations», – noted Holger Tausch, Director of the Swiss Cooperation Office in Ukraine.
+The goal of the project was to establish a modern food safety control system in the dairy value chain in Ukraine.

-establishing the institutional arrangements to ensure an integrated milk safety control system by State Service on Food Safety and Consumer Protection of Ukraine (SSFSCPU) / the State Veterinary and Phytosanitary Service of Ukraine (SVPSU);
+- establishing the institutional arrangements to ensure an integrated milk safety control system by State Service on Food Safety and Consumer Protection of Ukraine